RMS Homeric (1913): History

-Launched on 17 December 1913, Columbus was the first of two of vessels ordered by Norddeutscher Lloyd (North German Lloyd) for their Bremerhaven to New York service.
+Launched on 17 December 1913, Columbus was the first of two vessels ordered by Norddeutscher Lloyd (North German Lloyd) for their Bremerhaven to New York service.
+The launch is imagined in Günter Grass's novel The Tin Drum.
 At 34,000 tons, Columbus was, at the time, the largest twin-screw ship powered by reciprocating engines in the world.
 She was built for a relatively modest service speed of just a shade over 18 kn.
 White Star Line purchased the unfinished Columbus in 1920, and renamed her Homeric.
 The ship was completed and entered service two years later.

 In 1920 construction was resumed under the watchful eye of officials sent down from Harland and Wolff, but work was slow, plagued by material shortages and a workforce that had no ambition to finish the ship only to hand it over to the British.
 Finally completed in late 1921, the Homeric was handed over by a reluctant builder.
 The new liner performed remarkably well on her trials; she was noted for her stability in rough weather, a characteristic that would earn her many loyal passengers.